Intravenous access devices

 Peripheral intravenous access

 1. Cannula - this is commonly called a 'Venflon' but that is actually a brand name.
-The cannula is inserted into a vein in the hand or arm and is for short-term use (days).
+The cannula can be inserted into a vein in the hand or arm and is for short-term use (days).
 Here is a close-up image:

 A peripheral intravenous cannula